 Music Theory and Ear Training

-As a Music student, you may choose degrees in Bachelor of Arts, Music Performance (Church Music; Piano; Piano Pedagogy; Organ; Theory/Composition; Voice; or Wind and Percussion; or Music Education (Instrumental or Choral Emphasis).
+As a Music student, you may choose degrees in Music Performance (Church Music; Piano; Piano Pedagogy; Organ; Theory/Composition; Voice; or Wind and Percussion; Music Education (Instrumental or Choral Emphasis), or Bachelor of Arts.
 Students may also choose to pursue a Music Minor in addition to a degree in an outside field.
-Admission into the TCU School of Music is determined by an audition.
-To learn more about the admission requirements, please visit www.music.tcu.edu/undergraduate.asp.
+Admission into the TCU School of Music requires an audition.
+To learn more about the admission requirements, please visit https://finearts.tcu.edu/music/admission/

 Where Graduates Go